rmjarvis/TreeCorr/docs/metric.rst

 precisely uniformly in log(r), since the original bin spacing will have been set up in terms of the chord distances.

+Similarly, for three-point correlation functions with ``bin_type="LogSAS"``, the phi values will have been accumulated according to the regular Euclidean triangles made from the three chord distances.
+The correction to true spherical-geometric angles between the great circles happens at the end, so the ``meanphi`` values are approximately correct, but the binning will have been done using the angles between the chords.

 "Arc"
 -----